-If you love history and statistics on the game you will enjoy perusing Alan M. Nathan’ edu site ‘The Physics of Baseball’ from the University of Illinois.
+If you love history and statistics on the game you will enjoy perusing Alan M. Nathan’ edu site ‘The Physics of Baseball’ at the University of Illinois.

 Here is an article on Statcast, the MLB tracking system I enjoyed.